LH-10/ItsTime-ElectronProject/README.md

 * Create / edit / delete timers
 * Timers can include an optional message that will be spoken via TTS (`say`) when the timer finishes
 * Default ringtone plays when a timer finishes
+* Multithreading with Web Worker API to manage timers and stopwatch
 * Stopwatch with Start / Pause / Reset and Lap marking
 * Local persistence using SQLite (`better-sqlite3`)
 * Secure IPC via a `preload` bridge (`contextBridge.exposeInMainWorld`)